10up/gutenberg-best-practices/guides/using-wordpress-packages-on-the-frontend.md

 ## Editor dependant packages

-The [`@wordpress/packages`](https://developer.wordpress.org/block-editor/reference-guides/packages/) can also be divided into some different groups.
+The [`@wordpress/packages`](https://developer.wordpress.org/block-editor/reference-guides/packages/) can also be divided into different groups.
 There are some that are dependant on being used in the editor.
 The entire [`@wordpress/block-editor`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-block-editor/) package for example should not be used outside of the editor because it depends on the surrounding architecture like the data api being setup correctly etc.

 :::caution
 As a rule of thumb any package that includes _editor_ in it's name should **not** be used outside of the editor.